 You can greatly reduce the amount of water used for shrubs, beds, and lawns by strategically placing soaker hoses installing a rain barrel water catchment system;

 or installing a simple drip-irrigation system.
-For trees and woody shrubs, consider deep watering with slow-delivery irrigation like the Treegator.
+For trees and woody shrubs, consider deep watering with slow-delivery irrigation like tree-ring soaker hose.
 Be sure to avoid over-watering plants and shrubs, since this can diminish plant health and cause yellowing of the leaves.
 When hand watering, use a variable spray nozzle for targeted watering.

 Plant in ‘Hydro-Zones’ to Maximize Water Use